 There is no shortage of official recognition for the importance of peace education.

-Many organizations and institutions actively promote and work on peace education, including UNESCO, the Council of Europe, governments and academic institutions.
+There is no shortage of official recognition for the importance of peace education.
 The basic assumption behind this is that for true and sustainable peace to prevail, people on all levels of society need to have an understanding of peace and the desire and abilities to maintain it.
 Similar to peace itself, few would argue against the desirability of peace education.
 But is it really possible to teach people peace?
 Or is it merely a beautiful illusion?

 The commonplace skeptical smirk about peace work seems to be inevitable when thinking of teaching people whose everyday reality is violence and armed conflict about non-violence, conflict transformation and reconciliation.
 In times of crisis and conflict, a choice between the practical consideration of surviving through the use of a gun or the moral decision to stand against the use of violence seems to be idealistic.
 But at the same time, if people continue to choose violence, there will never be sustainable peace.

 This panel will try to tackle these considerations in two ways: Firstly, by looking at the overall issues, including whether peace education is a requirement for there to be true peace or whether it is a concept prevalent in the West that does not apply to actual conflict situations.
 Secondly, the workshop will look at peace education during different stages of conflict - in the lead up to, during and after war.
 Is it possible to teach people peace when a society is gearing up for conflict?
 Is it possible to teach people peace when they are trying to survive a war?
 And is it possible to teach people peace when they are traumatized, mourning the loss of their loved ones and trying to rebuild their destroyed homes?

 Secretary General, World Catholic Association for Communication, Brussels, Belgium

 Founder and Director, Nansen Dialogue Centre Montenegro, Podgorica, Montenegro